TemApex/payday2-vtc/README.md

 **Notes:**
 - [TdlQ's Sentry Health Display](http://pd2mods.z77.fr/sentry_health_display.html) has a broken ammo counter.
 I'm not sure if this is something I can fix, but for now it's something to keep in mind.
 - This mod does not play nicely with [PDTH HUD](https://modworkshop.net/mod/19900).
 Any text that I've removed (being revived, "You need X item", etc) will display an interaction bar but no text.
 Any other HUDs that add a background to interactions might also look strange, but will function normally.
 - As much as I wanted to remove certain hint messages entirely ("You can't stand up here"), it causes problems with the default HUD and some (maybe all) custom HUDs.
-For this reason I've chosen to simplify all the hints instead.
+For this reason I've simplified all the hints instead.
 - There are alarm reasons for cameras, civs, and guards detecting body bags but the vanilla game doesn't use them (seems like a bug).
 Despite this I've changed them anyway, but you won't see them unless Overkill or another mod fixes it.